andrewng88/telco_churn/README.md

 Link : https://dockerchurn.herokuapp.com/
 ![Drag Racing](https://i.imgur.com/SoTmPWs.png)

+# Overview
 This is a simple binary classification Streamlit app trained using Scikit-Learn's Logistic Regression.
 The trained model takes a list features such as customer profile , subscriptions that they subscribed to ( i.e Internet, StremingTV etc) and also payment profile and predict wheather the customer will churn or not.

 # Motivation
-- To build up my portfortlio as my previous job the dataset is private and confidential and I was not able to showcase.
+- To build up my portfortlio as I'm unable to share what is done in my previous job due to  private and confidentiality.
-- To practise my Python skills during lockdown especially in learning deployment from various cloud services and also the important pipeline feature with Scikit Learn.
-Previously I deployed another project at [AWS](https://bit.ly/3io2TYZ)  and this time I tried Heroku as it's free and this app does not require much space.
+- To practise my Python skills during lockdown especially in learning deployment from various cloud services and also the important pipeline/column transformer feature with Scikit Learn.
+Previously I deployed **another end to end [HDB Price Prediction project at AWS](https://bit.ly/3io2TYZ)**  and this time I tried Heroku as it's free and this app does not require much space and memory.

 # Technical Aspect
 This project is divided into 2 major parts: